buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 Characters with Attack Roll less than 6 can choose to make 2 attacks spending 2 Actions but applying a -4 penalty to both attacks instead of the standard progression.
 This allows even low-level characters to effectively use their Actions in combat even if with significant penalties.

->> **Multiple Attack Example**: For example, if I have Weapon Proficiency 5, Strength 1, +2 to hit as a bonus from the Weapon List and +1 to hit from a Feat, +2 because I'm flanking, and +1 for a magic weapon, the first Attack Roll will be 3d6+12, the second will be 3d6+7, the third 3d6+2.
+>> **Multiple Attack Example**: For example, if I have Weapon Proficiency 5, Strength 1, +2 to hit as a bonus from the Weapon List and +1 to hit from a Feat, +2 because I' \*\*m flanking, and +1 for a magic weapon, the first Attack Roll will be 3d6+12, the second will be 3d6+7, the third 3d6+2.
 It is not possible to make a fourth attack since the attack bonus would become negative.

 Any dynamic and not *fixed* attack bonuses, e.g., +1d6, apply only to the first Attack Roll and not to the calculation of the bonus for determining the number of multiple attacks.
 In the example, the Attack Roll becomes 4d6+12, 3d6+7, and then 3d6+2.